COVID Reflections: Policy and Political Advocacy

 The purpose of the change in federal requirements on a wide variety of waivers is to “free up” providers during the pandemic.
 This particular action waives the current requirement that hospitals must discuss advance directives upon admission to a facility.
 As Compassion & Choices reminds us “information equals power” and if hospitals accept the waiver, fewer patients will get fully informed end-of-life care treatment.
 The devastating consequence: some patients will receive unwanted medical treatment and others will not receive the treatment they want and desperately need.

 This single action undermines 30 years of patient-directed end-of-life care.
 C&C sent a letter to Health and Human Services Secretary Alex Azar urging him to rescind the waiver.
-We’re asking you to add your name to the C&C letter and declare your support to rescind the waiver today.

 COVID-19 is a time when our policies should be prioritizing advance care planning and empowering patients, rather than returning to a paternalistic system that rations care with no input from patients.